getreu/tp-note/docs/source/tpnote--manpage.md

 tpnote -V -b -d trace  |less
 ```

-To write a custom configuration file, first start with a complete default
+To write a custom configuration file, generate a template with '`-C`':
-configuration you can generate by invoking Tp-Note with '`-C`':

 ```sh
 tpnote -C ~/.config/tpnote/tpnote.toml
 ```

-After modifying the concerned variables, delete step by step all the remaining
-variables to keep your configuration file as small as possible.
+The template shows all variables with their defaults values.
+When you change
+a value, do not forget to uncomment the modified line to activate your change.
-Also make sure you delete the '`version`' variable at the beginning.
-As some
+Also make sure to keep the '`version`' variable at the beginning of the file
-Tp-Note upgrade include a configuration file structure change, a small
+commented out.
+As any Tp-Note upgrade might include a breaking change in the
-configuration file increases the chance that it still merges.
+configuration file structure, try to keep your custom configuration small.

 Some filename and template related variables are grouped into a '`scheme`'.
+The
-The shipped configuration file lists two schemes: '`default`' and '`zettel`'.
+shipped configuration file lists two schemes: '`default`' and '`zettel`'.
+The
-The scheme used when creating a new note, is selected by the commend line
+scheme used when creating a new note, is selected by the commend line option
-option '`--scheme`', the environment variable '`TPNOTE_SCHEME`' or the
+'`--scheme`', the environment variable '`TPNOTE_SCHEME`' or the configuration
-configuration variable '`arg_default.scheme`'.
-The scheme selected when
+variable '`arg_default.scheme`'.
+The scheme selected when synchronizing a
-synchronizing a Tp-Note header with its filename depends on the
+Tp-Note header with its filename depends on the value of the header variable
-value of the header variable '`scheme:`' which defaults to '`default`'
+'`scheme:`' which defaults to '`default`' (cf. '`scheme_sync_default`').
-(cf. '`scheme_sync_default`').

 Note, that the merging algorithm merges all values, except arrays.
-These
+These are
-are usually replaced by the subsequent configuration file.
-There is one
+usually replaced by the subsequent configuration file.
+There is one exception
-exception though: top level arrays are also merged.
-An example to this
+though: top level arrays are also merged.
+An example to this is the top
-is the top level array '`[[scheme]]`'.
-In the following example we merge the
+level array '`[[scheme]]`'.
+In the following example we overwrite the variable
-variable '`extension_default = "txt"`' into the scheme '`default`' whereas all
-other variables remain untouched.
+'`extension_default`' in the scheme '`default`'.
+All other variables remain
+untouched.

 ```toml
 [[scheme]]